Arizona in Kyoto: Kyoto Culture and Japanese Buddhism

 Arizona in Kyoto delivers an introduction to texts, images and activities, both historical and contemporary, that comprise Japanese religion.
 This program will offer a first hand introduction to Buddhism as both a religion and an array of cultural traditions, with emphasis on its various contributions to the formation of the South, Central, Southeast, and East Asian civilizations.
 Major forms of Buddhist meditation from both the South Asian and East Asian traditions, with emphasis on the nature of meditation as a variety of religious experiences will also be an area of emphasis.

-EAS 484B East Asian Buddhism II: History of Japanese Buddhism OR JPN 220 Religion in Japanese Society
+EAS 484B East Asian Buddhism II: History of Japanese Buddhism (3 units) OR JPN 220 Religion in Japanese Society (3 units)

 Kyoto, once the capital of Japan, is a refined city on the island of Honsh with thousands of classical Buddhist temples, as well as gardens, imperial palaces, Shinto shrines and traditional wooden houses.
 It’s also known for formal traditions such as kaiseki dining, consisting of multiple courses of precise dishes, and geisha, female entertainers often found in the Gion district.